MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 ## Features

-- Adjusting the angle of a curve
+- Adjusting the angle of a curve by manipulating the projectile gravity
 - Changing the projectile speed without affecting the trajectory
+- Projectile auto rotation along the curve

 > The trajectory is calculated only based on gravity, initial and target positions.